I was in Goodwill last week and I spotted this hot chick:

 Only $1.65 on clearance.

-Restoration Hardware’s 500 dollar subway art that I knew I could somehow re-create.
+Restoration Hardware’s 500 dollar subway art (see the picture above) that I knew I could somehow re-create.

 I also wrote down the names I wanted on this piece.